PhilipDaniels/dotfiles/INSTALL.md

 After installation, your home dir will probably be in /home/name, rather than C:\Users\Phil.
 The easiest way to change this is to just edit /etc/passwd in vim, for example to set it to /cygdrive/c/Users/Phil, or /c/Users/Phil if you have adjusted the cygdrive prefix.
+CHECK THE /etc/passwd FILE ANYWAY.
+Especially if SSH is complaining about /cydrive/c... this indicates the home folder is wrong in /etc/passwd.

 Use the "apt-cyg" script to install packages; a version is in ~/OtherApps so it should be on your path (adding that folder to the path is part of the